Reading Time: 18 minutes

 Inflation is another major complication.
 The Argentina peso fluctuates so often that many employees — understandably — want to be paid in U.S. dollars.

-Social security costs and other costs must be paid in pesos to the local government and it would be virtually impossible to calculate the exchange rate of the social security deductions if you’re paying net salary in a foreign currency.
+Social security costs and other costs must be paid in pesos to the local government, and it would be virtually impossible to calculate the exchange rate of the social security deductions if you’re paying net salary in a foreign currency.

-- Labor is dictated by lengthy contracts and “at-will” employment does not exist
+- Labor is dictated by lengthy contracts.

-- Different laws surrounding stock options require care when issuing grants
+- Different laws surrounding stock options require care when issuing grants.

-- Pension is a benefit employees look for as a priority over healthcare
+- Pension is a benefit employees look for as a priority over healthcare.

-In the UK, stock options under a non-UK approved option scheme incur an employer gain of almost 13.8%.
+In the UK, stock options under a non-UK approved option scheme incur an employer gain of almost 13.8 percent.
 This can be costly if you don’t manage it properly at the outset; a bit of work on the front end with a good advisor can save heartache and headache down the road when those options become valuable.